|Name||安徽 (ān huī) ['peace' 'emblem'] Old Name Anhwei WG|

 Anhui can claim to be at the heart of Central China as it straddles the mighty Yangzi river.
 The northern portion is part of the flat, fertile North China plain and is noted for wheat and rice production.
 There is a vast coalfield and iron industry west of Huainan.
 South of the Yangzi, the province is more mountainous.
 Economically it remains somewhat behind its neighbors Hubei and Henan.

 Anhui became part of the 'recognized' nation of China over 2,000 years ago and was settled during the Han dynasty.
 Hefei, at the center of the province, is the provincial capital; it has developed rapidly as an industrial center since the founding of the PRC.
-The name for Anhui is formed from a combination of the names of two ancient cities Anqing (安庆) and Huizhou in the far south near Huangshan.
-The province is well known for the production of paper, ink and ink-stones.
-As these are the treasures of the calligrapher, it has a fine literary connections.
+The name for Anhui is formed from the names of two ancient cities Anqing (安庆) and Huizhou in the far south near Huangshan.
+The province is well known for the production of paper, ink and ink-stones; as these are the treasures of the calligrapher, it has a fine literary associations.

 Famous people from Anhui include: Bao Zheng ➚, the model for selfless dedication to public office; Cao Cao the villain of the Three Kingdoms period; Zhu Yuanzhang founder of the Ming dynasty and reputably both Lao Zi and Zhuang Zi founders of the Daoist tradition.